 - What is the method of communication with my accounting system?

-- What would the training costs for accounting staff and others using the system be and how often would training be needed?
+- How much are the training costs for accounting staff and others using the system and how often would training be needed?

 - Would each new hire need training?